hsdenx/tbottest/Documentation/generic.rst

-        "kas_ref_dir", "when using kas, path where kas finds git trees for reference cloning", "/work/hs/src" "workdir", "path to directory where tbot can work on", "/work/big/hs/tbot2go" "authenticator", "path to ssh id key file", "/home/hs/.ssh/id_rsa" "initcmd", "list of commands executed after login", "['"uname -a'", '"cat /etc/os-release'"]"
+        "kas_ref_dir", "when using kas, path where kas finds git trees for reference cloning", "/work/hs/src" "workdir", "path to directory where tbot can work on", "/work/big/hs/tbot2go" "authenticator", "path to ssh id key file", "/home/hs/.ssh/id_rsa" "password", "password for ssh login.
+Unsure!", "CrazyPassword" "initcmd", "list of commands executed after login", "['"uname -a'", '"cat /etc/os-release'"]"

+If you do not add **authenticator** or **password**, tbot uses **NoneAuthenticator** for ssh login.
+Hopefully than your ssh config is correct.

 The above buidlhost defintion is the default one, You can add more than one buildhost, simply add them with the following section naming